 4. Plan for Seasonality

-HVAC businesses experience drastic demand fluctuations based on the season, so you need to plan appropriately for these shifts.
+HVAC contractors experience drastic demand fluctuations based on the season, so you need to factor this into your HVAC business plan.

 In Southern California, for instance, HVAC companies see reduced demand in the winter.
 Since the outdoor temperature rarely drops below the high 40s, even at night, many people there never use a heater and don’t run their AC at least four months out of the year.